 Annual Flu Vaccine Have you had a flu shot?
-Care Coordination Has your personal doctor or doctor's office • managed your care among different providers and services to your satisfaction? • followed up promptly on test results? • talked to you about all the medications you taked to you about all the medications you take?
+Care Coordination Has your personal doctor or doctor's office • managed your care among different providers and services to your satisfaction? • followed up promptly on test results? • talked to you about all the medications you take? --- ---